cobwebos/docs/articles/azure-stack/azure-stack-understanding-dns-in-tp2.md

 In TP2, Azure Stack only supports iDNS for internal name registration, so it cannot do the following.

-* Create a DNS record under an existing hosted DNS zone (for example, azurestack.local).
+* Create a DNS record under an existing hosted DNS zone (for example, local.azurestack.external).
 * Create a DNS zone (such as Contoso.com).
 * Create a record under your own custom DNS zone.
 * Support the purchase of domain names.